 In addition, the Northwest Power Act requires the Council to consider conservation a resource, and to evaluate it along with new generation as a source for meeting future demand for electricity.
-So, the DFS analysis also needed to support a detailed evaluation of energy efficiency improvements and their effects on electricity demand.
+As a result, the DFS analysis also needed to support a detailed evaluation of energy efficiency improvements and their effects on electricity demand.